 A: OEM certifications and partnerships represent one aspect of support, and Burroughs takes advantage of this when necessary.
-However, the true delivery of quality service and availability requires much more – it requires a dedication and culture committed to service excellence.
-Because we do not manufacture equipment or develop software, we dedicate resources to high quality service delivery each and every day, providing best-in-class uptime, and flexible solutions for your ATM and cash automation channel.
+However, the true delivery of quality service and availability requires much more – it requires a dedication to innovation, collaboration, agility, service excellence and investment in our people.
+We dedicate resources to high quality service delivery each and every day, providing best-in-class uptime, and flexible integrated solutions for your payment & transaction technologies.

 Q: How do you support technicians on so many different models of equipment?